Bioconductor/bioconductor.org/content/developers/package-guidelines.md

     + Use `dev.new()` to start a graphics drive if necessary.
 Avoid using `x11()` or `X11()` for it can only be called on machines that have access to an X server.
+	+ Use `message`/`warning`/`error` and not `cat` method (except for customized `show` methods). `paste0` should generally not be used in these methods except for collapsing multiple values from a variable.

-4. Avoid re-implementing functionality or classes.
-Make use of appropriate existing packages (e.g., biomaRt, AnnotationDbi, Biostrings, GenomicRanges) and classes (e.g., SummarizedExperiment, AnnotatedDataFrame, GRanges, DNAStringSet) to avoid duplication of functionality available in other _Bioconductor_ packages.
+8.4 Avoid re-implementing functionality or classes (see also 2.8).
+Make use of appropriate existing packages (e.g., biomaRt, AnnotationDbi, Biostrings, GenomicRanges) and classes (e.g., `SummarizedExperiment`, `AnnotatedDataFrame`, `GRanges`, `DNAStringSet`) to avoid duplication of functionality available in other _Bioconductor_ packages.
 See also [Common _Bioconductor_ Methods and Classes][CommonMethods].
 This encourages interoperability and simplifies your own package development.
 If new representation is needed, see the [Essential S4 interface][RECEssentialS4] section of [Robust and Efficient Code][].
-In gerneally, Bioconductor will insist on interoperability with [Common Classes][CommonMethods] for acceptance.
+In general, Bioconductor will insist on interoperability with [Common Classes][CommonMethods] for acceptance.

-5. Avoid large chunks of repeated code.
+8.5 Avoid large chunks of repeated code.
 If code is being repeated this is generally a good indication a helper function could be implemented.

-6. Excessively long functions should also be avoided.
+8.6 Excessively long functions should also be avoided.
 Write small functions.
 It's best if each function has only one job that needs to do.
 And it's also best if it does that job in as few lines of code as possible.
 If you find yourself writing great big functions